 Despite being able to service every unsanctioned industry, we realized our blog posts and marketing materials would be largely ignored if what we put out there didn’t resonate and speak directly to the right individual.

-Learning this early allowed us to refocus our efforts on more focused demographic, regional and specific industry verticals.
-This was incredibly exciting because it also allowed us to really get to understand our clients’ businesses much faster and with a higher degree of (WHAT???…empathy….)
+Learning this early allowed us to refocus our efforts on more focused demographics.
+This was incredibly exciting because it also allowed us to really get to understand our clients’ businesses much faster and with a higher degree of – wait for it – empathy!

 Create a marketing plan.
 Scratch that: Create a SOLID marketing plan.

 Somewhat ironically, I can now say unequivocally that our product is better than that of any bank I worked for.
 But, our logo wasn’t initially opening any doors!
-So, I’ll repeat: ENSURE YOU HAVE A SOLID MARKETING PLAN in order to get your brand out there.
-Take the time to thoroughly research external marketing companies who can provide you with expert guidance.
+So, I’ll repeat: ensure you have a solid marketing plan in order to get your brand out there.
+Take the time to thoroughly research external marketing companies that can provide you with expert guidance.

 It’s OK to leverage connections.

-Connections, new and old, agreeing to act as Referral Partners, former clients willing to give us a shot, friends introducing us to companies they are connected with, and in some cases entrusting us with a family business – all contributed to our success.
+Connections – both new and old – agreeing to act as Referral Partners, former clients willing to give us a shot, friends introducing us to companies they are connected with, and in some cases entrusting us with a family business – all contributed to our success.

 This is when you see people’s true colors and appreciate who your real friends are.